bitwiseworks/python-os2/Doc/faq/windows.rst

 obvious; otherwise, you might need a little more guidance.

-Unless you use some sort of integrated development environment, you will end up *typing* Windows commands into what is variously referred to as a "DOS window" or "Command prompt window".
+Unless you use some sort of integrated development environment, you will end up *typing* Windows commands into what is referred to as a "Command prompt window".
 Usually you can create such a window from your search bar by searching for ``cmd``.
 You should be able to recognize when you have started such a window because you will see a Windows "command prompt", which usually looks like this: